Continual Memorization of Factoids in Language Models: Related Work

-\paragraph{Fine-tuning on unfamiliar facts.} Our work builds on several recent observations about the effect of fine-tuning an LLM on unfamiliar facts. \citet{kang2024unfamiliar} find that fine-tuning LLMs on unfamiliar examples (questions that the LLM cannot answer correctly via few-shot prompting) lead the model to ``hallucinate'' plausible-sounding but incorrect answers to unfamiliar test examples.
-Similarly,~\citet{gekhman2024does} find that unknown examples take longer to learn, and learning unknown examples leads to more hallucination. \citet{ghosal2024understanding} present a conceptual model for this phenomenon, suggesting that fine-tuning on facts that are weakly represented in the model's weights can lead the model to pay less attention to entities in the query and instead hallucinate an incorrect response.
-These studies highlight the difficulty of encoding new facts into a model during fine-tuning. \citet{yang2024synthetic} propose to address this challenge by generating synthetic data for continual pretraining, with the goal of acquiring new knowledge given only a small fine-tuning corpus.
-This approach can be motivated by mechanistic studies~\citep{allen-zhu2024physics3.1,allen-zhu2024physics3.2}, which have found that knowledge extraction is possibly only when information appears in diverse forms in the training data (e.g. paraphrases), which leads models to encode information more effectively for later extraction.
-In contrast, our investigation focuses on the effects of mixing in generic or randomly generated data.
+\paragraph{Fine-tuning on unfamiliar facts.} Our work builds on several recent observations about the effect of fine-tuning an LM on unfamiliar facts. \citet{kang2024unfamiliar} find that fine-tuning LMs on unfamiliar examples (questions that the LM cannot answer correctly via few-shot prompting) leads the model to ``hallucinate'' plausible-sounding but incorrect answers to unfamiliar test examples.
+Similarly,~\citet{gekhman2024does} find that unknown examples take longer to learn, and learning unknown examples leads to more hallucination.
+These studies highlight the difficulty of encoding new facts into a model during fine-tuning.
+Instead of directly learning the facts, \citet{jang2022towards} and \citet{seo2024trainattention} study the setting where the facts are embedded in the corpora and need to be learned continually. \citet{yang2024synthetic} propose to address this challenge by generating synthetic data for continual pretraining.
+This approach can be motivated by mechanistic studies~\citep{allen-zhu2024physics3.1,allen-zhu2024physics3.2}, which have found that knowledge extraction is possible only when information appears in diverse forms in the training data (e.g. paraphrases), which leads models to encode information more effectively for later extraction.

-\paragraph{Model editing and unlearning.} Our work is also related to a line of research aimed at explicitly modifying facts that are encoded in an LLM---for example, to update information about entities to reflect changes in the world~\citep[e.g.][]{zhu2020modifying,mitchell2022fast,meng2022locating,meng2023massediting}.
+\paragraph{Model editing and unlearning.} Our work is also related to a line of research aimed at explicitly modifying facts that are encoded in an LLM---for example, to update information about entities to reflect changes in the world~\citep[e.g.,][]{zhu2020modifying,mitchell2022fast,meng2022locating,meng2023massediting}.
 Studies have shown that these methods can update individual facts, but do not lead to consistent changes about all of the implications of these updates~\citep{zhong2023mquake,cohen2024evaluating}.
-A related line of work has investigated whether specific information can be deliberately removed, or ``unlearned,'' from neural networks~\citep[e.g.][]{graves2021amnesiac,zhang2023counterfactual}.
-Our focus in this paper is on introducing new knowledge while retaining existing knowledge, rather than on modifying or erasing existing knowledge.
+A related line of work has investigated whether specific information can be deliberately removed from neural networks~\citep[e.g.,][]{graves2021amnesiac,zhang2023counterfactual}.
+Our focus in this paper is on introducing new information while retaining existing knowledge, rather than modifying or erasing existing knowledge.